The Insurance and Reinsurance Law Review: Brazil

 CNPC regulates complementary pension funds operated by entities managing closed-end pension funds.
 CNPC is composed of (1) the Social Security Minister (who acts as CNPC's chairperson) and representatives of (2) PREVIC, the Special Secretariat for Pension Policies under the Chief of Staff at Ministerial Level, (3) the Ministry of Economy, as well as (4) delegates from pension funds, pension fund sponsors and pension fund beneficiaries.
 PREVIC is a governmental agency under the Ministry of Social Security, responsible for supervising and inspecting closed-end complementary pension entities (pension funds) and for executing the policies set for complementary pensions.
-The Brazilian government has made public its intention to merge PREVIC and SUSEP, which would create a single supervisory entity for insurance and pension funds.
-Although the merger is still under discussion, no concrete action towards unification has been taken so far.

 The ANS is an agency established by the Brazilian government under the Ministry of Health that operates nationwide to regulate, standardise, control and inspect the private health insurance and plans sector in Brazil, including private health insurance, health management organisation, self-insured plans, medical cooperatives, non-profit health organisations and dental assistance.

-iii Offer of insurance by foreign entities
+iii Insurance offered by foreign entities

-Brazilian laws and regulations provide the following insurance should be exclusively contracted in Brazil: (1) mandatory insurance; and (2) non-mandatory insurance related to risks in Brazil taken out by individuals resident in Brazil or by legal entities (of any kind) domiciled in the Brazilian territory.
+Brazilian laws and regulations provide that the following insurances should be exclusively contracted in Brazil: (1) mandatory insurance; and (2) non-mandatory insurance related to risks in Brazil taken out by individuals resident in Brazil or by legal entities (of any kind) domiciled in the Brazilian territory.
 In other words, as a rule, only local accredited insurance companies can underwrite this type of risk in Brazil.
 This does not mean that foreign insurers cannot underwrite local risks for Brazilian residents and legal entities headquartered in Brazil through policies issued abroad, but this practice is restricted to a narrow list of circumstances (e.g., whenever there is no local insurer interested in underwriting the local risks or whenever foreign corporations may take out worldwide coverage abroad, including in Brazil, but this coverage is not provoked, requested, funded or caused by the Brazilian insured).

 iv Authorisation to operate as an insurance company

 A prior approval request must first be submitted to SUSEP by the entities that intend to control the insurance company.
 This request must be made prior to undertaking any organisational corporate acts.
-The prior approval phase focuses on the financial and operational capacity of the shareholders in relation to the types of insurance segments in which they intend to operate (life, non-life, private pension funds, etc.).
+The prior approval phase focuses on the financial and operational capacity of the shareholders in relation to the types of insurance segments in which they intend to operate (life, non-life, private pension funds etc.).
 Together with the prior approval request, an applicant also needs to submit a business plan to SUSEP detailing the estimated projections of the insurance company's business for a time span of at least three years.